ankitkarnwal33/video_editor/README.md

     2: User can extract audio from the uploaded video
     3: User can resize the video by providing width and height respectively
 # Start
--> Download node modules
+-> Download node modules.
 npm install
--> run in simple mode
+-> run in simple mode .
 npm run start
--> Run in cluster mode (To use all available cores for better performance and more request handling .) npm run cluster
+-> Run in cluster mode (To use all available cores for better performance and more request handling .). npm run cluster